shmibblez/klang/db structure/list doc.md

   - delete list
 - if counter notice is sent, list will be moved back, and reprimands will be undone (will undo incremented user doc fields & will remove (2 days) from "cant upload _ until"), notice will be considerend resolved, & notice sender will be notified.
 Message sent to notice sender will say something like "User has sent a counter notice, we have to revert changes.
 Any further requests will have to be pursued legally.
 Upon reception of a court order to remove said content we can't really do anything else"
 - if user changes name or deletes list while list is in quarantine, their punishment won't be undone, but the list will be resurrected
-- if court order is received to remove content afterwards, then need to remove & punish user.
+- if court order is received to remove content afterwards, then need to remove list & punish user (temporarily restrict content addition).
 This guarantees that list was uploaded illegally, so remove is only option, no quarantine this time.